-This annual information form ("AIF") is as of March 24, 2022 and should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2021 (the "Consolidated Financial Statements") and accompanying management's discussion and analysis of operations and financial condition for the year ended December 31, 2021 (the "2021 Annual MD&A").
+This annual information form ("AIF") is as of March 23, 2023 and should be read in conjunction with Itafos Inc.'s (the "Company")'s audited consolidated financial statements for the year ended December 31, 2022 (the "Consolidated Financial Statements") and accompanying management's discussion and analysis of operations and financial condition for the year ended December 31, 2022 (the "2022 Annual MD&A").
+Information in this AIF is presented as at December 31, 2022 unless otherwise noted.
 The amounts contained herein are in thousands of US Dollars except for number of shares, per share amounts, number of restricted share units ("RSUs") and as otherwise noted.

 Except as otherwise noted, all figures herein are presented in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board and Interpretations issued by the International Financial Reporting Interpretations Committee.
-This AIF considers both IFRS and certain non-IFRS measures that management considers to evaluate the Company's operational and financial performance.
+This AIF considers both IFRS and certain non-IFRS measures that management considers when evaluating the Company's operational and financial performance.
 Non-IFRS measures are a numerical measure of a company's performance, that either include or exclude amounts that are not normally included or excluded from the most directly comparable IFRS measures.
 Management believes that the non-IFRS measures provide useful supplemental information to investors, analysts, lenders and others.
 In evaluating non-IFRS measures, investors, analysts, lenders and others should consider that non-IFRS measures do not have any standardized meaning under IFRS and that the methodology applied by the Company in calculating such non-IFRS measures may differ among companies and analysts.
 Non-IFRS measures should not be considered as a substitute for, nor superior to, measures of financial performance prepared in accordance with IFRS.
-Definitions and reconciliations of non-IFRS measures to the most directly comparable IFRS measures are included in the 2021 Annual MD&A.
+Definitions and reconciliations of non-IFRS measures to the most directly comparable IFRS measures are included in the 2022 Annual MD&A.